lydiabower/blog/_posts/2017-06-29-top-reasons-mortgage-declined-what-to-do-about-it.md

 If your mortgage application has been declined because you’re not earning enough money, you may have to save for a larger deposit or consider cheaper properties so that you can apply for a lower mortgage amount.
 You could also consider one of the government’s [Help to Buy or shared ownership schemes](https://www.gov.uk/affordable-home-ownership-schemes).

+_Note: We’re working towards supporting government schemes including Help to Buy and shared ownership, but are unable to provide this service just yet.
+For now, we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone.
+Follow us on [Facebook](https://www.facebook.com/hellotrussle), [LinkedIn](https://www.linkedin.com/company-beta/10234615/), or [Twitter](https://twitter.com/Trussle) to be the first to know when we support this service._

 See our article [How Your Salary Affects Your Mortgage Amount](https://trussle.com/blog/how-salary-affects-mortgage) for more information.

 ### Your deposit is too small